Defining Global Objects¶

 function MyApp_Login(/**string*/ username, /**string*/ password)

-You may also describe actions and parameters using paramInfo
+You can also describe actions and parameters using paramInfo

 ).